Get insider access

 -20.41 dB

 The noise isolation performance is very good.
 Like the Razer Hammerhead True Wireless Pro, they have noise cancelling (ANC) but can block out more background noise.
 They can tackle the low rumble of bus engines, ambient chatter, and the high-pitched hum of an AC unit.
-It's not as powerful as popular casual use buds like the Apple AirPods Pro (2nd generation) Truly Wireless.
+It's less powerful than popular casual use buds like the Apple AirPods Pro (2nd generation) Truly Wireless.
+Alternatively, if you're looking for earbuds with ANC and a wireless USB dongle, the ASUS ROG Cetra True Wireless SpeedNova offer similar functionality.

 8.4